 In this closeup of the home page’s top left corner, I used the rule of thirds on the horizontal spacing.
-You can see the different elements – title, navigation bar, summary text in bold and the call to action buttons – aligned to the grid at units of 50px or 100px.
+You can see the different elements (title, navigation bar, summary text in bold and the call to actions) aligned to the grid at units of 50 or 100 pixels.

 You can also see the content blocks on the portfolio page arranged in three columns, each block 300px wide and 300px high:

-Everyone has different ways of working – and this is a personal braindump of the thought processes I’ve worked through – but I think using grids is a valuable exercise, particularly if you find the visual side of web design difficult.
+Everyone has different ways of working.
+This is a personal braindump of the thought processes I’ve worked through.
+I think using grids is a valuable exercise, particularly if you find the visual side of web design difficult.

-By using grids, and thereby focusing purely on layout, alignment and white space, you simplify the visual design process.
-Separating layout from, say, colour and typography, reduces the number of design elements and choices to make at any one time.
+By using grids to focus purely on layout, alignment and white space, you simplify the visual design process.
+Separating layout from colour and typography reduces the number of design elements and choices to make at once.
 You can see the effect of small changes more easily and adjust as you work.

-Ever have those times when you stare at your design and think ‘this doesn’t look right’ but you struggle to identify the cause?
+Ever have those times when you stare at your design and think ‘this doesn’t look right’ but you don’t know why?
 Focusing on layout and white space makes it easier to deal with these problems.
 Something doesn’t feel right?
 Check your units of measurement and re-align.
 Does it ‘feel’ better now?